FizzBuzz and bored programmers

 }

-What explanation (and action) would you choose?
+What explanation would you choose?

 - the candidate is smart and managed to avoid any explicit test (”branches are evil” philosophy): hired;